StadGent/fractal_styleguide_gent-base-archive/README.md

 # Styleguide Gent Base
-This styleguide contains the SASS library and needed assets that are required for use in a subthemes of the Gent starterkit.
+This style guide contains the SASS library and needed assets that are required for use in a subthemes of the Gent starterkit.

-### Licences
+### Licenses

 #### Light Gallery plugin for jQuery
-**It is important to note that anyone willing to use this style guide or fork this repository for commercial purposes they should [pay for a license](http://sachinchoolur.github.io/lightGallery/docs/license.html)!**
+**It is important to note that anyone that wants to use this style guide or fork this repository for commercial purposes, should [pay for a license](http://sachinchoolur.github.io/lightGallery/docs/license.html)!**

-If however you are building something for the city of Ghent (Stad Gent) or Digipolis, you can request this license at <info@digipolis.be>
+If however you are building something for the city of Ghent (Stad Gent) or Digipolis, you can contact the web team at Digipolis or open an issue here.

 ### Folder structure
 When installing this package, you will get a directory structure like this.